Most notices have a 30-day deadline — act fast

 • Reopens possibility of further scrutiny under Section 143(2)

 None of these outcomes is automatic — they kick in only when the taxpayer fails to engage or engages inadequately.
-With a structured, professional response within the deadline, the vast majority of notices close without any of these adverse consequences materialising.
-That's the value of getting your Section 143(1) Notice engagement right from day one.
+With a structured professional response within the deadline, the vast majority of notices close without adverse consequences.

 Timeline & Fees